AdityaSingh2O22/INTERNSHIP---Machine-Learning/SpamSMSDetection/Readme.md

 This code represents a typical pipeline for building and evaluating a text classification model for spam SMS detection.
 Additional preprocessing steps and hyperparameter tuning may be required to optimize model performance for specific datasets.

+## About Model

-The Multinomial Naive Bayes classifier is commonly used in text classification tasks, such as spam detection, for several reasons:
+The **Multinomial Naive Bayes classifier** is commonly used in text classification tasks, such as spam detection, for several reasons:

 1. **Efficiency**: Multinomial Naive Bayes (MNB) is computationally efficient and can handle large datasets with many features, making it suitable for text classification, where the feature space can be high-dimensional.